 Trips to America’s most remote national park – aboard a high-speed ferry or sea plane

 Approximately 70 miles west of Key West lies beautiful Dry Tortugas National Park and Ft.
 Jefferson.
-This remote part of the Florida Keys is accessible only by private vessel, high-speed ferry, or seaplane.
+This remote part of the Florida Keys is accessible only by seaplanes and boats.
+There is no road that connects these islands to Key West.

 Visitors are drawn to this spot by its fascinating history as well as its gorgeous beaches.
 The trip to the stark, yet stunning islands crosses incredibly clear waters where shipwrecks and sea life are usually visible.
 Divers, snorkelers and nature lovers flock to the area for its coral formations, loggerhead turtles, French angel fish and many rare birds.